• Skip to main content

 We would like to become self-sufficient with feed as long as it is mostly fire proof and somehow in the storage and bio dynamic if possible over time and are trying to grow drought proof plants that grow like weeds for consumption purposes.

-A white one was born at the start of Winter by mistake as we don't aim to breed new borns in the colder months, and it had the thickest coat of hair after a few months, and I couldn't help but wonder if perhaps it had genetically become this thick because it was cold...I didn't know, but perhaps it is possible for a species that is normally bred in the hotter months to adapt to the cold.
+A white calf was born at the start of Winter by mistake as we don't aim to breed new babies in the colder months.
+It had the thickest coat of hair after a few months, and I couldn't help but wonder if perhaps it had genetically become this thick because it was cold...I didn't know, but perhaps it is possible for a species that is normally bred in the hotter months to adapt to the cold.

-Methane that cows let off is an issue, and they are currently looking into what diets can help and I cannot remember where I got this information, or I would quote it, but perhaps seaweed might help, along with some lucerne (but not too much as it may upset their tummies).
+Methane that cows let off is an issue, and they are currently looking into what diets can help and I cannot remember where I got this information, or I would quote it, but perhaps seaweed might help, along with some lucerne which is a type of hay (but not too much as it may upset their tummies).

 When drinking milk I drink A2 where possible.